-''' usage: schedule_listarchived [BEGINDATE] [ENDDATE]
+usage: schedule\listarchived [BEGINDATE] [ENDDATE]

-Dates can be any of the following: Explicit Dates: Dates can be expressed as explicit date strings in the YYYYMMDD[HHMM] format.
+Dates can be expressed as explicit date strings in the YYYYMMDD[HHMM] format.
 The year, month and day are required, while the hours and minutes are not; the hours and minutes will default to 0000 if no values are provided.

-Deltas: Dates can be expressed as delta values.
+Dates can be expressed as delta values.
 For example, '2h' would mean 2 hours in the future.
 You can also use negative values to express times in the past (e.g., -7d would be one week ago).